cathrynngaosi/the-wild-oasis/readme.md

 # The Wild Oasis

-Main project in Jonas Schmedtmann's The Ultimate React Course on Udemy.
+The main project in Jonas Schmedtmann's The Ultimate React Course on Udemy.
+Built with React Query and Supabase.